telemachus/notes/personal-identity/constitution-of-selves.md

 ### Arguments for the Psychological Theory

 Schechtman sets the debate up as a battle between a psychological criterion and a bodily criterion.
 (She does not consider a mixed criterion that requires both bodily and psychological features.)
 Schechtman argues that the appeal of the bodily theory "is probably more immediately evident" (13).
-However, she also believes that once we consider a further range of cases, the psychological theory
+However, Schechtman also believes that the psychological theory makes better sense overall.